theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 - You will make a mini-website with 2 pages: a homepage and an about page.
 - Create a new, empty folder for this.
 Create the necessary files and directories.
 The images should be in a separate folder.
-- Each page should have a navigation on top, with links to the homepage, the about page, and a link to the ESDI site.
+- Each page should have a navigation on top, with links to the homepage, the about page, and a link to the KASK site.
 The logo should also be on top of every page, and it should link to the homepage.
 You can download the logo here: [exercises/content_to_website/This is our logo.jpeg](https://raw.githubusercontent.com/theBlackBoxSociety/HTML-CSS-tutorial/tree/main/exercises/content_to_website/This%20is%20our%20logo.jpeg) (right-click > save link as).
 - Each page should also have a footer, which mentions 'Made by your name here' and your email address.
 Your email address should be a link.
 (Yes, you will duplicate some code.
 It's fine for now.)
 - Remember: we work with HTML only now, and HTML is for structure, not for layout or design.
 For the moment it's OK if the logo and navigation are under each other instead of next to each other.
 - The homepage should have a list of your three favorite website.
 The links should work.
 Also include a table where you explain what HTML, CSS and JS are used for.
 The columns should be 'Technology' and 'Function'.
 There should be 3 rows, one for each technology.
 For 'function', choose between structure, design and interaction.